amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 This post is the first of series of tutorial about Data Structures and Algorithms (DSA):

-- Algorithms time complexity and Growth rate of functions.
+1. Algorithms time complexity and Growth rate of functions. **👈 you are here**
-- 7 most popular running times of algorithms with examples.
+1. Seven most popular running times of algorithms with examples. *(coming soon)*

 First, let’s see one real story to drive this point home.